wocn-unicamp/TraceFL-Net-Sim/README.md

 test.sh
 ```

-The current study primarily uses:
+The experiments considered in the associated manuscript primarily use:

 - **FEMNIST with a CNN**;
 - **Shakespeare with an LSTM**.

-Additional analysis utilities are available in:
+Additional analysis scripts are available under:

 ```text
 leaf-sync/plots_2026/
 ```

-including scripts for model accuracy, computational demand, computation time, target accuracy, and total computation time.
+These scripts include utilities for analyzing model accuracy, computational demand, computation time, target accuracy, and total computation time.

-## Running an FL experiment
+### Running an FL experiment

 From the repository root: